-Our dentist, Dr. Ellis K. List, and our team provide professional teeth whitening in Durham, North Carolina.
+Our dentist, Dr. Alex Fleming, and our team provide professional teeth whitening in Durham, North Carolina.
 Learn more about what to expect from your teeth whitening experience and how to properly care for and maintain your whitened teeth.
 If you have any questions not covered here, please give us a call at 919-682-5327 today.

 General Teeth Whitening Information